logo

 What is 5/3/1 for beginners?

 The 5/3/1 Beginners program is a variation of Jim Wendler’s famous 5/3/1 workout philosophy, but specifically tailored for those that are relatively new to barbell strength training.
-If you follow the principles of the 5/3/1 powerlifter workout program correctly and consistently, you can expect the 5/3/1 beginners program to help you rapidly increase your squat, barbell bench press, barbell deadlift, overhead press, and overall increase your personal records.
+If you follow the principles of the 5/3/1 powerlifter workout program correctly and consistently, you can expect the 5/3/1 beginners program to help you rapidly increase your strength on those big compound lifts like the squat, barbell bench press, barbell deadlift, overhead press, and overall increase your personal records.
 The principles behind 5/3/1 are rooted in evidence that compound lifts, and even the accessory lifts, can help you build strength and build muscle rapidly, especially for beginners that are just getting started in the workout journey.
-As such, the 5/3/1 workout is based on 4 major barbell compound lifts: the squat, the deadlift, the bench press, and the overhead press.
-As a newcomer to the practice, focusing your work on these 4 compound lifts, as well as incorporating some accessory lifts, like assistance lifts, will help you gain strength efficiently in all the major muscle groups.

 Now, this is not your standard push pull legs program, or upper lower program.
 Instead, 5/3/1 for Beginners is a detailed powerlifting program that is incredibly popular and is freely available on the Reddit r/fitness wiki.
 Getting a little complicated?
 Don’t worry, use the Boostcamp app to visualize exercises on different days, learn more about variations, and track your progress all on your mobile device.
 The Boostcamp app is free to use and available for download on iOS and Android.

-This digitized program is intended to serve as a companion to Jim Wendler’s article - as such, do refer to Jim’s original article for a more comprehensive rundown of the 5/3/1 training philosophy and programme.
+This digitized workout program is intended to serve as a companion to Jim Wendler’s article - as such, do refer to Jim’s original article for a more comprehensive rundown of the 5/3/1 training philosophy and programme.
 In particular, Jim's 5/3/1 Forever book contains over 50 training templates in addition to other useful bits of information.
 If you seek a deeper understanding of Jim’s philosophy, this should be your go-to resource!

 Why Should You do the 5/3/1 for Beginners?